Raiondesu/intl-schematic/packages/plugins/README.md

   - Constructs the interface for a plugin with name `PluginName` that would be used when processing the specific `Key`;
 - `PluginRecord<Args, Info, Signature>`
   - Mainly used to quickly infer some information about the plugin without rewriting its structure in the types.

+These helper types do not need importing, as they are already accessible within the `intl-schematic/plugins` module declaration.